situmtech/situm-android-getting-started/README.md

 ```

-3. We initiate the positioning on a specific building:
+Initiate the positioning on a specific building:
 ```
 ipsManager.start(selectedBuilding, true, true, true);
 ipsManager.setPoseReceiver(new SitumPoseReceiver() {